Michael Daunt: Meteor first flight

 On 3 February 1940, Gloster was given the contract for Britain's first F9/40 jet fighter, before any British jet aircraft had flown.
 On 7 February 1941, the Minister of Aircraft Production ordered twelve (reduced to eight later) Meteor prototypes.
 The twin engine design was chosen because the engines available were not powerful enough for a single-engine design.

+On 27 January 1943 he was stood near Meteor 'DG206' and was sucked into the Meteor nacelle at Bentham; Richard Walker (engineer) was stood nearby, who made gestures at the technician in the cockpit to switch off the engines.
+Only his broad shoulders and 15 stone weight stopped him being killed.
+He was the first person to do this.
+Daunt was off work for two days.

 The first Meteor (Gloster F9/40) prototype was moved to RAF Cranwell in Lincolnshire on 12 February 1943.
 On 5 March 1943 Daunt flew the Meteor, prototype DG206, on the Meteor's first flight.
 It was not fitted with Power Jets W.2 engines, but the de Havilland Halford H-1.
 The first flight lasted three and a half minutes, as the aircraft began to yaw violently from side to side.
+The de Havilland engines were almost twice as powerful as the other engines, and also heavier; this put much work on the undercarriage shock absorbers and brakes.
+The Meteor, with De Havilland engines, was wider.
+On the first flight, the Meteor took off after 1,200 yds.

 The second flight of the Meteor was on 17 April 1943.
 He flew the first Meteor (DG205) powered by Power Jets jet engines on 12 June 1943.
 Another Meteor prototype, DG204, flew with the axial-flow Metropolitan-Vickers F.2 jet engine in November 1943, which was the fifth Meteor prototype, and the Metropolitan-Vickers (MetroVick) engines outperformed those of Power Jets.
 The highest speed of any Meteor prototype was 488 mph at 10,000 ft.
 An order was made for 300 Meteors, but due to engine problems, this first order was reduced to 20 aircraft.